MayankSharma-dev/Women-Safety-Tracking-App/README.md

 Thinking about it..

 <h2 align="start" id="Inspiration">Inspiration</h2>
 Given the crucial importance of women's safety and security everywhere, I wanted to contribute by creating a solution that is simple, safe, and feature-rich.
 This app is designed not only to enhance safety but also to empowering users to feel both secure and confident.
-Its user-friendly interface makes navigation effortless, ensuring that anyone can use it with ease.
-I hope this serves as a reminder to keep moving forward and never give up, providing a sense of support and encouragement.
 <br><br>
 <b>As there are many women safety app but majority of them lacks simplity and ease to use Interface and filled with a lots of clutter and b& (can't use another synonym but you may know) and is hard to navigate.
 There was no distinction between the essential services and additonal services.</b>
 <br><br>